TheCowboyAI/nixos-yubikey/guide.md

 By linking 3 devices, we should have 3 potentially identical devices to the outside world, but can be identified uniquely as well by serial number.

 We only use the Certify Key to further identify the Yubikey, and enable us to use any of these three keys as if they were the same.
 Yubikey has an open serial number which is unique, but not private.
 We also want to be able to backup our keys in case of disasters.
+Billions of dollars have been lost because of lost keys... back them up, if you need them in a safe, put them in a safe.

 The Certify Key has a Public Key as well as an embedded Private Key, which you may back up.